 Accepting losses is the most important single investment device to ensure the safety of capital.

 Some day traders expect to end each day with profits.

 But trading is a game of probabilities, so you’ll have losing days.

 Accept them and move on.
 If you refuse to accept losing days, you will do stupid things like overtrading and ruin your trading account pretty soon.

 These last three rules are lifesavers.
-They control damage and avoid the risk of ruin.
+They control damage to help you avoid the risk of ruin.

-Write them down on a piece of paper and keep it in sight.
-In fact, just stick it on your computer monitor.
+First, write them down on paper and keep them in sight.
+Then, stick it on your computer monitor.